CrossEye/BibleLiteracy/index.md

 #### History ####

-These books, from Joshua through Esthe, discuss the the subsequent history of the people of Israel, living first under the rule of the tribes' judges and eventually consolidating under the King Saul.
-When he loses favor with God, David becomes King, and his son Solomon after him.
+These books, from Joshua through Esther, discuss the the subsequent history of the people of Israel (aka The Hebres), living first under the rule of the tribes' judges and eventually consolidating under the King Saul.
+When he loses favor with God, David becomes King, then his son Solomon after him.
 David is a central figure in the Old Testament; he's credited with many of the Psalms and future kings are desribed by their lineage from David, including the New Testament's Jesus.
 Others list their *bona fides* as being a "child of David".
 Eventually the territory splits into separate states of Israel and Judah, both containing the people of God, descendents of Abraham.

 #### Poetry and Wisdom ####